bradfeld/dinostroids/README.md

 *   **Hyperspace:** Button above the bottom right controls

 ## How to Play

+The program, with a High Score leaderboard, is at https://dinostroids.com

+## To Create Your Own Version

 1. Clone or download this repository.
 2. Open the `index.html` file in your web browser.